-Modern Slavery & Human Trafficking Statement
+Modern Slavery and Human Trafficking Statement

-This Statement sets out the actions we have taken to prevent slavery and human trafficking in our business and supply chains during the financial year 2022-2023.
-This Statement is an update to the Statement published in December 2022 and fulfils the legal obligations of BMT Group Limited and BMT Limited, under section 54 of the Modern Slavery Act 2015 (the "Act"), and per the modern slavery laws of other locations in which BMT operates.
-BMT (comprising BMT Group Limited and its subsidiaries) fully supports the aims of the Act and associated standards.
-Our colleagues, suppliers, customers, business partners and others we work with all have a responsibility to tackle slavery and human trafficking wherever they can in the course of their business.
+This Statement sets out the actions we have taken to prevent slavery and human trafficking in our business and supply chains during the financial year 2023-2024.
+This Statement is an update to the Statement published in December 2023 and fulfils the legal obligations of BMT Group Limited and BMT Limited, under section 54 of the Modern Slavery Act 2015 (the "Act"), and in accordance with the modern slavery laws of other locations in which BMT operates (hereby referred to collectively as "BMT").
+BMT fully supports the aims of the Act and associated standards.
+Our colleagues, suppliers, customers, business partners and others we work with all have a responsibility to tackle slavery and human trafficking wherever they can in the course of business.

-We are an international design, engineering, and risk management consultancy, working principally in the maritime sector.
+BMT is an international design, engineering, and risk management consultancy, working principally in the maritime sector.
 BMT was established in 1985 by bringing together research and technology organisations that traced their roots back to the beginning of the 20th century.
 Our customers are served by around 1,400 professionals located in an international network; our head office is based in London, UK.

-In recognition of the widespread work that BMT conducts and our interactions with a wide range of industries, we acknowledge the importance of closely monitoring our supply chains and ensuring responsible business conduct, to try and prevent modern slavery from occurring.
+BMT works across a wide range of sectors but is primarily a service-based business.
+Although BMT does not have a complex supply chain, we acknowledge the importance of monitoring and ensuring responsible business conduct, to try to prevent modern slavery from occurring.

 This Statement explains the policies and activities we have in place to mitigate the risk of all forms of modern slavery in our business and supply chain.
-It also updates you on the activities we have conducted during this year, to improve our approach to mitigating modern slavery, which includes the introduction of:
+It also provides an update on the activities we have conducted during this year, to improve our approach to mitigating modern slavery, which includes the introduction of: